- Winter health risks are not a single seasonal event but a multi-variable map: respiratory, cardiac, trauma, environmental and viral.

 The articles below cover each scenario in clinical depth:

-- Winter respiratory emergencies — COPD exacerbation, asthma attack, bronchitis, pneumonia.
+- Winter respiratory emergencies — Chronic Obstructive Pulmonary Disease (COPD) exacerbation, asthma attack, bronchitis, pneumonia.
 SpO₂ table, paediatric warnings, atypical pneumonia in the elderly.

 - Chest pain and shortness of breath in cold — cardiac triggers in cold, distinguishing MI from respiratory crisis.